 - Black pom-poms

 - Glow in the dark spray paint (optional)

 - Glitter spray paint (optional)

 - Battery operated lights (optional)

 - Hot glue gun and glue

-I’ve tried dabbling before and what inevitably happens is that I forget to include an item that I specifically bought to use in this project, and it can be frustrating!
+I’ve tried dabbling before and I forget to include an item that I bought to use in this project!